EnderCryme/5A-Projet-Parking/README.md

 </div>

 ---
 ## 🏅 **Award & Recognition**
-We are proud to announce that **PSM won the "Most Technical Project" award** at [Name of Competition/Event]!
+We are proud to announce that **PSM won the "Most Technical Project" award** at Digital Majors Competition 2025 !
 Our solution stood out for its:
 * ✅ **Distributed IoT architecture** combining FPGA, STM32, and BeagleY-AI
 * ✅ **Custom RISC-V SoC** implemented on FPGA